Maurizio Zandron: 2017–18 season

 Zandron won silver at the Volvo Open Cup, silver at the Santa Claus Cup, gold at the Bavarian Open, and gold at the Sofia Trophy.
 He also won his fourth national bronze medal.

-2018–19 season
+2018–19 season: Switch to Austria; first Austrian national title

 Zandron received an invitation to his first Grand Prix event, the 2018 Rostelecom Cup, but had to decline due to his decision to change countries.
 In July 2018, an Italian newspaper reported that he would represent Austria and that, as a result, he was not allowed to compete until 12 February 2019.
 He planned to continue training in Milan with Cristina Mauri and to also train in Innsbruck under Claudia Houdek.

 2019–20 season

 Zandron was assigned to make his World Championship debut in Montreal, but the 2020 World Championships were cancelled as a result of the coronavirus pandemic.

-2020–21 season
+2020–21 season: World Championships debut

 With the initial assignments for the new season limited by pandemic-related travel restrictions, Zandron attended the 2020 CS Nebelhorn Trophy with other skaters training in Europe.
 He placed fourth.
 He went on to place fifth at the 2020 CS Budapest Trophy, and fourth at the Tallink Hotels Cup.
 Assigned to the 2021 World Championships in Stockholm, he placed twenty-ninth.